Kathleen Hersey: Early years and education

 Hersey was born in Athens, Georgia.
 Hersey is the daughter of Brian and Regina Hersey, who adopted her when she was three days old.
 Regina Hersey, a former freelance editor, died in January 2012 after a battle with colon cancer.
-Hersey says she draws inspiration from her father, a financial consultant, who has used a wheelchair since the 1980s after a spinal cord aneurysm, but still maintains an active lifestyle.
+Hersey says she draws inspiration from her father, a financial consultant who has used a wheelchair since the 1980s after a spinal cord aneurysm, but still maintains an active lifestyle.
 She is a 2008 graduate of Marist School in Atlanta, where she set national high school records in the 100-yard butterfly and 200-yard individual medley.

 Hersey was a public relations major at the University of Texas, where she swam for the Texas Longhorns swimming and diving team in 2009 and 2010.
 During her two years as a Longhorn swimmer, she won eleven Big 12 Conference championships, and was a seven-time All-American.
 Hersey left the Lady Longhorns swim team after the 2009–10 school year to train individually under Longhorn Aquatics head coach Eddie Reese.

 Career

 2007–2008

 Hersey competed in the 2007 Pan American Games, where she won gold medals in the 100-meter butterfly, 200-meter butterfly, 400-meter individual medley, and 4×100-meter medley relay.
-Also in 2007, at the U.S. Short Course Nationals, Hersey won the 400-meter individual medley. and placed second in the 200 butterfly and 200 individual medley.
+Also in 2007, at the U.S. Short Course Nationals, Hersey won the 400-meter individual medley. and placed second in the 200-meter butterfly and 200 individual medley.

 Hersey qualified for the 2008 Summer Olympics by placing second in the 200-meter butterfly, her signature event, at the U.S. Olympic Team Trials in Omaha, Nebraska.
 Additionally, she placed fifth in the final of the 400 m individual medley in Omaha with a career best time of 4:42.07.
 At the Olympics, Hersey finished eighth in the 200-meter butterfly finals with a time of 2:08.23.
 She had swum a then career best 2:06.96 in the semi-finals of this event a day earlier.
 To celebrate her victory, Hersey had a tattoo of Olympic rings inscribed on her shoulder.